aaron-kristopher/School-Notes-2nd-Year/JRIZAL/19th Century.md

 #### RIZAL THE PRODUCT OF HIS TIME
 ---
-- To understand Jose Rizal as the Philippine national hero, it is imperative to explore an understand his time.
+- To understand Jose Rizal as the Philippine national hero, it is imperative to explore and understand his time.
 - To find out the temper of his time that shaped the totality of his person.
 - To connect his frame of mind, his motives in writing his sentiments and convictions.
 - And why he was treated in conflicting manner.